Letter spacing as a curve

 The curve runs away at small sizes

 What fails on screen isn't the look, it's control.
-The curve runs away in small sizes and you can't cap it.
-The model decides the extremes for you.
+The curve runs away in small sizes and there's no way for you to cap it, which means the model is deciding the extremes for you.
+What was missing was obvious: a max declared the same way there's a min, so that the designer sets both bounds and the curve respects them.

 The path to the model

-Several stops, each ruled something out.
+Getting there took a few stops, and each one ruled something out.

 Saturate with an exponential

-Take the original's height above the floor and compress it toward the ceiling with a decreasing exponential.
-Smoothest way to approach a limit, because it brakes in proportion to what's left.
-It reaches the ceiling with a horizontal tangent.
-No kink.
+The piece that finally made it work was to take the original's height above the floor and compress it toward the ceiling with a decreasing exponential.
+It's the smoothest way to approach a limit, because it brakes in proportion to what's left, and it reaches the ceiling with a horizontal tangent, with no kink.
+In the working range it follows the original closely, and at the extremes it settles under the ceiling.

 The audit collapsed the formula

-The final form, identical down to floating point noise, is a power:
+The final form, identical down to floating point noise, is just a power:

 ls(s) = max - (max - min) * r^(base / s)